DanteTheDevil/CountryForLife/README.md

 * Add completed world map
 * Add posibility to manipulate with map size and position
-* Add more more info and questions to the test
+* Add more info and questions to the test

 ## Contribution guide